 When applying for over 50 life insurance some policies require you to take a medical exam, and others do not.

-We talk to people all the time looking for that tell us that they only want to apply for no exam life insurance.
-We can totally understand.
+I talk to people all the time that tell me that they only want to apply for no exam life insurance.
+I can totally understand.

 And for the people that don’t like needles it’ more even more a hassle.